jacobkers/papylio_kers/docs/index.rst

    contain the root `toctree` directive.

-traceAnalysis documentation
+Papilio documentation
 ===========================

-traceAnalysis is a package for single-molecule data analysis.
+papilio is a package for single-molecule data analysis.

 Current functionality
 ---------------------